Takeaways

 - The

-success status response code indicates that the request has succeeded and the body contains the requested ranges of data, as described in theRange
+206 Partial Contentsuccess status response code indicates that the request has succeeded and the body contains the requested ranges of data, as described in theRangeheader of the request. - If there is only one range, the

-of the whole response is set to the type of the document, and aContent-Range
+Content-Typeof the whole response is set to the type of the document, and aContent-Rangeis provided. - If several ranges are sent back, the

-and each fragment covers one range, withContent-Range
+Content-Typeis set tomultipart/byterangesand each fragment covers one range, withContent-RangeandContent-Typedescribing it.

 Understanding partial content